incountry/sdk-nodejs/README.md

 await storage.validate();
 ```

-`validate` method fetches secret data using `GetSecretsCallback` and validates it.
-If custom encryption configs were provided they would also be checked with all matching secrets.
+The `validate` method fetches the secret using `GetSecretsCallback` and validates it.
+If custom encryption configurations were provided they would also be checked with all the matching secrets.

 #### oAuth Authentication

-SDK also supports oAuth authentication credentials instead of plain API key authorization. oAuth authentication flow is mutually exclusive with API key authentication - you will need to provide either API key or oAuth credentials.
+The SDK also supports oAuth authentication credentials instead of plain API key authorization. oAuth authentication flow is mutually exclusive with API key authentication - you will need to provide either API key or oAuth credentials.

-Below is the example how to create storage instance with oAuth credentials (and also provide custom oAuth endpoint):
+Below you can find the example of how to  create a storage instance with oAuth credentials (and also provide a custom oAuth endpoint):
 ```typescript
 const { Storage } = require('incountry');
 const storage = new Storage({